A little history - established in 1983

 I joined the club at Easter 18 years ago.
 Back then we just had a Discovery.
 I enjoyed Tyro’s and very soon we were collecting more Land Rovers.

 Ralph bought me a Series 2 that I instantly named Truckle, and then I was RTVing.
+After Truckle I had Feegle a truck cab 200TDi defender which gave me power steering, a revelation!

 We have had some great laning holidays, particularly in Wales, when Ralph drove his LR and I drove my Discovery across the mountains.